-Kestrel is a gymnastics club specialising in acrobatics and tumbling, run by Club Coach Lyn Price, Coaches Margaret Price, Gaynor Mills and Laura Mills as well as Assistant Coaches Vicky Moore and Cliff Price.
+Kestrel is a gymnastics club specialising in acrobatics and tumbling, run by Club Coach Lyn Price, Coaches Margaret Price, Gaynor Mills and Laura Mills as well as Assistant Coaches Vicky Moore, Caitlin Stewart and Cliff Price.
 This family team has over forty years of experience between them, coaching gymnasts to regional and national level.
 Both Lyn and Margaret are qualified primary school teachers, Gaynor and Vicky also work in schools and all have a background in ballet and/or latin dance.
-Laura is an impressive former national level gymnast who now manages a care home, and Cliff is a retired secondary school teacher and badminton coach.
+Laura is an impressive former national level gymnast who now manages a care home, Caitlin is a former regional level gymnast and Cliff is a retired secondary school teacher and badminton coach.

 “Our emphasis is on providing a fun, friendly and safe environment for learning and improving gymnastic skills.”